Sayyida Zainab Mosque, Cairo

-The Sayyida Zaynab Mosque (مَسْجِد ٱلسَّيِّدَة زَيْنَب) is a historic mosque in Cairo, Egypt.
+The Sayyida Zaynab Mosque (مَسْجِد ٱلسَّيِّدَة زَيْنَب) is a mosque and mausoleum located on Portsaid Street in the Sayyidah Zainab District of Islamic Cairo, Egypt.
 It is one of the largest and most important mosques of the city.
 It is centred on a shrine that is said to contain the tomb of Sayyidah Zaynab bint Ali, (Note: Another mosque in Damascus, Syria, is also said to contain the tomb of Sayyidah Zaynab.) one of the daughters of Ali, fourth caliph, and his first wife Fatima, daughter of the Islamic prophet Muhammad.
 She is considered one of the patron saints of Cairo.

 Location

 The mosque is located in Sayyidah Zainab District of Cairo, where its name was taken from the name of the mosque.
 The mosque occupies the center of the neighborhood and there is Al-Sayyida Zaynab Square in front of the mosque.
 The square is one of the most famous and important squares in Cairo, and there are numerous restaurants and cafes packed with people especially during the breakfast and sahur time of the Islamic month of Ramadan.
 Zayn al-Abidin Street connects the mosque to the different major locations in Cairo.